neeeeow/Bluecurve/README.md

 [<img alt="Tangerine color scheme" src="screenshots/Tangerine_awf.png?raw=true" width="200" />](screenshots/Tangerine_awf.png?raw=true)

 ## Contents
-- GTK 3/4 theme, forked from [Blueshell](https://github.com/Rakksor/Blueshell) and modified to make the theme better resemble the original GTK 2 theme and updated to support both GTK 3 and 4, as well as including all of the color schemes that were included with the Bluecurve theme in early versions of Fedora.
+- GTK 3/4 theme, forked from [Blueshell](https://github.com/Rakksor/Blueshell) and significantly rewritten/extended to make the theme better resemble the original GTK 2 theme and updated to support both GTK 3 and 4, as well as including all of the color schemes that were included with the Bluecurve theme in early versions of Fedora.
 - GTK 2 engine and theme.
 - Original Bluecurve Metacity themes updated to resolve issues arising from using old metacity themes on newer versions of MATE.
-- Original Bluecurve XFWM4 theme.
+- Original Bluecurve XFWM4 theme, updated to support the additional color schemes.
 - Bluecurve icon and cursor set.
 - Luxi font family (fonts used originally in Red Hat 8-9 and early versions of Fedora and RHEL).
 - Wallpapers that shipped with Red Hat 8-9 and early versions of Fedora, some of which were updated to widescreen by myself.